These BBQ French Dip Sandwiches make dinner time a breeze! Tender, shredded beef with the most delicious BBQ au jus for dipping!

 And we like to get as much sauce on these bbq french dip sandwiches as we possibly can.

 When you look at this sandwich you think, man that doesn’t look like it was easy to make – am I right?
-This french dip sandwich looks like something you get at a restaurant and I can tell you it tastes even better.
+This french dip sandwich looks like something you would get at a restaurant but we know how easy they really are to make.

 Kids can assemble their own sandwiches in between sports practices or games, late night snacks of these bbq french dip sandwiches are always a hit.
 Wrap these cheesy french dips in foil and bring them along to your tailgate, you throw them right on a low grill and warm them up!

 - CROCK POT CORNED BEEF